 Pain is classified in several ways, most commonly into two main types: acute and chronic.
 Acute pain is usually a temporary response to injury or tissue damage, and it typically goes away once the injury or damage has healed.
 Chronic pain, on the other hand, persists for longer than six months, and can be caused by a variety of factors, including injury, illness, and certain medical conditions.

 Pain can be felt in different parts of the body, such as the skin, muscles, bones, internal organs and it can be described in various ways, such as sharp, dull, aching, throbbing, or shooting.
 Pain can also be described as somatic, which means it’s felt in the body’s tissues, or visceral, which means it’s felt in the body’s organs.

-Pain can be treated using a combination of medication, physical therapy, and psychological therapies.
+Pain can be treated using a combination of medication, physical therapy, procedures and surgeries, psychological therapies and lifestyle modification.
 The goal of pain management is to reduce the intensity of pain, improve the individual’s ability to function, and improve their quality of life.

 The most commonly quoted definition for chronic pain is “pain that persists for three months or more, or for longer than the expected tissue healing time”.
 This is only one type of ‘chronic pain’ and not all chronic pain fits this definition.